 What was the inspiration behind your latest collection?

 All things mechanical.
-Cogs, gears, tools and jewelry drill bits – all elevated, polished and reduced to jewelry scale.
+Cogs, gears, tools and jewellery drill bits – all elevated, polished and reduced to jewellery scale.
 It has an industrial feel to it.

 Do you ever struggle to stay inspired?

 Thankfully no. My challenge so far has been reducing and refining!
 Too many ideas.